UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## EndWith

 ### definition
-	 Check if a string finish by another
+	 Check if a string finish by another.

 ### alias
  * endsWith